 Shri Varier had executed a Will prior to his demise in 1944, which converted his proprietary concern into a Charitable Trust of public nature, to be run by a Trust Board consisting of seven members who would be related to his family and to the Institution.

 As per the provisions of its founder's Will, Arya Vaidya Sala functions as a Charitable Trust.

 The major share of the earnings from its activities is exclusively spent on charitable causes, in the form of medical aid, on both OP and IP basis, to deserving patients.
 This includes both Ayurveda and Allopathy.
 Financial support is also provided for managing an Ayurveda college; for conducting research; for holding seminars and training programmes, for publishing books and periodicals; for the cultivation of herbal gardens; and for running a classical theatre academy.
 The remaining funds are pooled back for the development of the institution.
 No financial gain accrues to any individual or family.

 Aryavaidyan P.K.
 Warrier took over as the second Managing Trustee on the demise of his brother P.M.
 Varier.
 He has been leading Arya Vaidya Sala as its Managing Trustee for the past sixty-two years.
 Dr P.K.
-Warrier serves also as the Chief Physician ably assisted by other senior and experienced physicians.
+Warrier serves also as the Medical Director.

 Under his leadership, Arya Vaidya Sala has grown into a multi-crore, multi-unit, multi-functional Organisation and has been recognised as the premier centre of Ayurveda in the country.
 Arya Vaidya Sala has become the destination of ailing patients, rich and poor alike, students and scholars from India and abroad.
 He has made Kottakkal a synonym of authentic Ayurveda.